-You guys, it’s REALLY good!
-My eight-year-old (soup lover) was so excited and couldn’t stop telling me how yummy and creamy it is.
+You guys, it is REALLY really good!
+My eight-year-old (soup lover) was so excited that I was making it and couldn’t stop telling me how yummy and creamy it was.

 Anyway, let’s jump right into the photo tutorial of this delicious soup.
 I did not take a picture of the ingredients all laid out as there is nothing that should need to be clarified…they’re all standard soup ingredients.
 I made mine all on the stove-top but Crystal has partial microwave directions.
 I will include both on the recipe card.

 The first part was making the white sauce.
 In a large stock pot, I added the butter,

 Then whisked it all together, and brought it to a boil over medium heat.
 Then kept stirring until it was thick and creamy…this is creating a roux…or at least I think that that is what that process is called.

 While I was waiting for the white sauce to come to a boil, I wash and chopped all of the veggies and cut the cheese into cubes.
 I used Velveeta this time.

 Once the white sauce was done, I added all of the remaining ingredients.

 Then stirred it up, brought it to a boil, and then reduced it to a simmer until the potatoes were tender.
 It took a good half hour for mine to simmer enough for the veggies to be tender…but I’m a super lazy cook, and cut everything into huge chunks so I’m sure that that is why.
 If you want to spend less time stirring then make sure to cut your potatoes more finely.